-ingredients for 7UP Biscuits
+7UP Biscuits Ingredients

-- 4 teaspoon of baking powder
+- 4 teaspoons of baking powder

 - 1 teaspoon of salt

-- 3/4 cup of 7UP
+- ¾ cup of 7UP

 Substitutions And Additions

-PRO TIP: If your flour is lumpy, run it through a sifter or whisk it well before adding any liquids.
+If your flour is lumpy, run it through a sifter or whisk it well before adding any liquids.

 STEP THREE: Cut up your butter.
 Place the butter in with the flour mixture and toss to coat them in flour.

 STEP FOUR: Place the flour mixture in the freezer for 5 to 10 minutes to cool the butter back down.
-This is the secret to making your biscuits nice and flaky!
+This is the secret to making your biscuits nice and flaky.

 STEP FIVE: Add 7UP to the biscuit mix and stir together until it forms a dough ball.

 Use a rolling pin to lightly roll the dough into a 9×9 square.
-It should be about 3/4 inch thick.
+It should be about ¾ inch thick.

 STEP SEVEN: Use a biscuit cutter, pizza cutter, or knife to cut the square into 9 biscuits.
 Make a tic-tac-toe pattern!